What Is Multiple Sclerosis?

 - Symptoms of MS include fatigue; vision problems; difficulty walking; muscle weakness, stiffness, and spasms; and bladder and bowel problems.
 Not all people have all symptoms.

 People with MS are treated with medications and rehabilitation.
-Ten disease-modifying drugs are approved to treat MS. These drugs can help reduce the frequency and severity of relapses, and slow disease progression and disability.
+Several disease-modifying drugs are approved to treat MS. These drugs can help reduce the frequency and severity of relapses, and slow disease progression and disability.
 Drugs approved by the Food and Drug Administration (FDA) are:

 - Interferon beta-1b (Betaseron, Extavia)